 This fall, root veggies are all the rage — and for good reason.
-This season is bringing the most covetable flavors to you via your root garden.
+This season is bringing the most covetable flavors to you via your fall root garden.
 Here is a guide to our favorite fall root veggies: carrots, beets, and radishes.

 From cooking tips, to recipes, to health facts, you’ll be ready for your fall root veggie harvest in no time.